davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 ## ROAST
-In this workshop, we will focus on ROAST (Realistic vOlumetric Approach-based Simulator for TES), a fully automated MATLAB-based pipeline designed to model current flow induced by tES.
+In this workshop, I will focus on ROAST (Realistic vOlumetric Approach-based Simulator for TES), a fully automated MATLAB-based pipeline designed to model current flow induced by tES.
 ROAST allows to compute electric field distributions starting from a T1-weighted (and optionally T2-weighted) anatomical MRI, requiring only minimal manual intervention.

 A few notes about ROAST: